DanCQ/Digital-Clock--Javascript/README.md

 # Digital-Clock--Javascript

-It's a digital clock dynamically running in real time. <br />
+It's a digital clock dynamically running in real time.
+<br /> <br/>
-It displays the current date and time, for the viewer's location.
+It displays the current date and time, for the viewer's location, <br />
+with a matching background image.

 <a href="https://digital-clock--javascript.pages.dev/">Digital Clock</a>